Table of Contents:

 If you think about it, the way our society uses the words "public" and "private" gives up quite a lot of information about our nature.
 It speaks about how we perceive what we allow (or don’t allow) others to see.

 We say of someone that they're very private if they don't post a lot about their lives on social media and if their personal information is hard to find on the internet.
 A public building is a government facility or one the government pays for and maintains.
 And the private sector is constituted by companies that are overseen by a government but held privately by individuals who can operate as they think is best.

 This is just one example of the many ways in which the desire for privacy influences our daily lives.
 As we’ll elaborate on throughout this article, privacy is more than a social construct —it is a key component of the human experience.
-We all have thoughts, memories, and aspects of our lives that we choose not to let everyone see.
+We all have thoughts, memories, and aspects of our private lives that we choose not to let everyone see.

-If you're reading this, chances are you highly value the right to privacy, perhaps considering it a basic human right.
+If you're reading this, chances are you highly value the right to privacy, perhaps considering it a basic or fundamental human right.
 However, you might not have thought deeply about the roots of this belief and why some might oppose it.
 You may also have never considered that privacy can be seen through the lens of philosophy, ethics, and legality.

 Let’s see what happens once we put on these different lenses.

 The New Secret: A framework to think about privacy and humans’ right to it